pete-wildberger/PrimeScraperRepo/readme.md

 ## How it Works

+This scraper is set up to turn lists of web elements into a json file and prints it to the console.

 The App requires two arguments: a url and a config object.
 The url is a string http(s) website address.
 The config object consists of a parent key which has a css selector string values.
 The children key is and object with key value pairs of string keys and css selector string values.

 ```